dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 ## Identity resolution and queries

 Identity resolution happens automatically when entities are tracked from a query.
 This means that if an entity instance with a given key value is already tracked, then this existing tracked instance is used instead of creating a new instance.
 This has an important consequence: if the data has changed in the database, then this will not be reflected in the results of the query.
-This is an important reason to use a new DbContext instance for each unit-of-work, as described in [DbContext Initialization and Configuration](xref:core/dbcontext-configuration/index), and elaborated on in [Change Tracking in EF Core](xref:core/change-tracking/index).
+This is angood reason to use a new DbContext instance for each unit-of-work, as described in [DbContext Initialization and Configuration](xref:core/dbcontext-configuration/index), and elaborated on in [Change Tracking in EF Core](xref:core/change-tracking/index).

 > [!IMPORTANT]
 > It is important to understand that EF Core always executes a LINQ query on a DbSet against the database and only returns results based on what is in the database.
 However, for a tracking query, if the entities returned are already tracked, then the tracked instances are used instead of creating a instances from the data in the database.

-<xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Reload> or <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.GetDatabaseValues>can be used when tracked entities need to be refreshed with the latest data from the database.
+<xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Reload> or <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.GetDatabaseValues> can be used when tracked entities need to be refreshed with the latest data from the database.
 See [Accessing Tracked Entities](xref:core/change-tracking/entity-entries) for more information.

 In contrast to tracking queries, no-tracking queries do not perform identity resolution.
 This means that no-tracking queries can return duplicates just like in the JSON serialization case described earlier.
 This is usually not an issue if the query results are going to be serialized and sent to the client.